5CYTH3/char-manager/README.md

 - [ ] Finish characters page
 - [ ] Finish the character interface
 - [ ] Implement lock-based data modification on each data cells.
 - [ ] Add spells API support for quickly looking up spells.
+Will be using [this DnD 5e API](https://5e-bits.github.io/docs/tutorials).
 - [ ] Add ThreeJS dice roll animations for dice rolling.